blackXploit-404/ReqQuest/README.md

   <img src="https://www.svgrepo.com/show/367180/req.svg" alt="ReqQuest Logo" width="100" />
 </p>

-ReqQuest is a user-friendly API testing tool that lets you send requests, view responses in JSON format, and download them for further analysis.
+ReqQuest is a browser-based user-friendly REST API testing tool that lets you send requests, view responses in JSON format, and download them for further analysis.
 No sign-up is required, and you can start testing APIs instantly for free!

 ---